 A refugee is someone who has been forced to flee their home country due to war, persecution, or a well-grounded fear of torture, cruel treatment or death in their home country because of who they are.
 The 1951 United Nations Convention on the Status of Refugees made ‘refugee’ an international legal term, and by signing this convention, Canada took on the responsibility of recognizing and protecting the people who meet this definition.

-In general, there are two types of refugees.
-Resettled refugees are recognized first by the UNHCR and then brought to Canada with permanent status.
-They have a clear pathway to permanent residency and citizenship, as long as they fulfill the criteria for these statuses.
-Resettled refugees may be chosen and supported by the government (Government Assisted Refugees) or by individuals, family members, churches, or NGOs (Privately Sponsored Refugees).
-Blended-Visa Office Referred program refugees are referred by the UNHCR, and private sponsors and the government share the costs of supporting them.
+In general, there are two types of refugees: Sponsored refugees are recognized first by the UNHCR and then brought to Canada.
+On arrival they receive permanent residency status and have a clear pathway to citizenship.
+Sponsored refugees are supported by the government (Government Assisted Refugees) or by individuals, “groups of five”, family members, communities of faith, neighboorhood associations or other not for profit organizations.
+Blended-Visa Office Referred program refugees are sponsored refugees but their support is shared by the government and a private sponsor group.

 Credit: The Canadian Encyclopedia

 Refugee claimants come to Canada without permanent status and ask to be considered refugees once they are here.
 These claimants are in such danger that they cannot wait for the United Nations to protect them.
 Often their lives are at serious risk if they stay in their home country.
 They must first prove that they meet the legal definition of a refugee before they receive official permission to stay.